'Campobasso' was an Italian convoy from the island base of Pantelleria to Tunis involved in a naval action off Cap Bon (3/4 May 1943).

-By April 1943, Axis merchant ship losses (3.3 ship per day on average) had reached an almost insupportable level, and while the Axis supply route was comparatively short between Sicily and North Africa, Allied air and naval superiority had by this time made the assembly and passage of large convoys impossible.
+By April 1943, Axis merchant ship losses (a daily average of 3.3 ships) had reached an almost unsustainable level, and while the Axis supply route was comparatively short between Sicily and North Africa, Allied air and naval superiority had by this time made the assembly and passage of large convoys impossible.
 In combination with an acute and worsening fuel shortage, this persuaded the Italians to make use of fast destroyers and/or torpedo boats to escort small numbers of cargo ships.
 However, the convoys could average only 8 to 10 kt as the Italians had already lost virtually all of their higher-speed merchant shipping in their efforts to keep reinforcements, weapons and supplies flowing to the Axis forces involved in the Western Desert campaign.

 One of these small convoys led to the so-called Battle of the Campobasso Convoy, which was a naval engagement between three British destroyers and an Italian torpedo boat off which took place off Cap Bon, the north-eastern tip of Axis-held Tunisia, in the Mediterranean sea.